 The Doctor is one of the most unusual leading characters on television.
-An alien who travels in time and space in a police box is obviously an interesting idea already, but its really his ability to regenerate that makes him stand out more than anything else.
+An alien who travels in time and space in a police box is an interesting idea already, but its really his ability to regenerate that makes him stand out more than anything else.

 The Doctor can change in every single way, not just his face, but his entire personality and way of doing things

 At first glance there is no similarity between any of the Doctors, but when you look at it more closely you can see that all of the different Doctors are all linked by a number of subtle, yet defining traits.

 They all do follow on from each other in some ways, and the Doctors character is also shaped as much by what happens to him, as it is by regeneration.

 For instance the Third Doctor had a more rebellious streak to him after being forced to remain on earth by the time lords, whilst 9, 10 and even 11 were all more emotional and at times unstable due to the Time War.

 I personally think you can group all of the Doctors into 4 different categories, with each category representing a defining trait of his personality.

 There are the darker Doctors, the fun eccentric Doctors, the dashing hero Doctors and finally the more vulnerable Doctor.